BrandonKirklen/TA-DB_Networks/docs/dbn_out.rst

 DBN 6300 Message Overview
 -------------------------

-Syslog messages forwarded from the DBN-6300 are formatted to meet the CEF specification.
+Syslog messages forwarded from the DBN-6300 are formatted to meet the CEF header specification.
+As of 2.2.14, dbn output will begin phasing out CEF label support in favor of custom fields directly in the syslog message.

 Syslog Message Format: